getify/You-Dont-Know-JS/getting-started/ch1.md

 | :--- |
 | The `let` keyword was added in ES6 (in 2015).
 The above example of transpiling would only need to apply if an application needed to run in an pre-ES6 supporting JS environment.
 The example here is just for simplicity of illustration.
 When ES6 was new, the need for such a transpilation was quite prevalent, but in 2019 it's much less common to need to support pre-ES6 environments.
 The "target" used for transpiliation is thus a sliding window that shifts upward only as decisions are made for a site/application to stop supporting some old browser/engine. |

 You may wonder: why go to the trouble of using a tool to convert from a newer syntax version to an older one?
 Couldn't we just write the two variables and skip using the `let` keyword?
 The reason is, it's strongly recommended that developers use the latest version of JS so that their code is clean and communicates its ideas most effectively.

-Developers focus on writing the clean, new syntax forms, and let the tools take care of producing a forwards-compatible versions of that code that is suitable to deploy and run on the oldest supported JS engine environments.
+Developers should focus on writing the clean, new syntax forms, and let the tools take care of producing a forwards-compatible version of that code that is suitable to deploy and run on the oldest supported JS engine environments.

 ### Filling The Gap